letoram/arcan/README.md

 please refer to the [arcan-wiki](https://github.com/letoram/arcan/wiki) and to the [website](https://arcan-fe.com).

-The primary development platforms are FreeBSD and Linux, but releases are actively tested on several platforms, including Windows and Mac OS X on a wide variety of display- and input- subsystems (e.g. SDL, X11, EGL/GLES).
+The primary development platforms are FreeBSD and Linux (secondary being Mac OS X and Windows, although after 0.4 the Windows port is on hold). actively tested on several platforms and a wide variety of display- and input- subsystems (e.g. SDL, EGL/GLES, DRI/KMS). including Mac OS X on a wide variety of display- and input- subsystems (e.g. SDL, X11, EGL/GLES).

 Getting Started